hestonhoffman/PFCExperiment/users.md

 ## Change your account profile

-You can set your accounts profile information.
+You can set your account's profile information.
 This helps users who are members of your account to better differentiate between accounts.

 1. Ensure you are viewing your account</a>.
 1. Click your account <b>company name</b> on the top right.
 This will take you to your profile page.